Table of Contents

 The chart above shows the simple LTV estimate calculated every month.
 The blue line indicates the actual lifetime value for this customer base.
 Notice that while the business is in its growth phase, our “simple” LTV underestimates the true LTV by a lot.

 Just to recap, we know the LTV in this simulated situation as we have chosen it.
 We then used the simple LTV metric to calculate LTV.
-Then, we compared the simple LTV metric and the LTV metric that is a parameter of the simulation to see if they were the same or not.
+Then, we compared the simple LTV metric and the LTV metric, which is a parameter of the simulation, to see if they were the same or not.

 The simple LTV starts near zero.
-It starts small because the customer population hasn’t stabilized yet, and many short-term customers are dropping out relative to the rest of the customers.
+It starts small because the customer population hasn’t stabilized yet, and many short-term customers are dropping out relative to the rest.

 The simple LTV is much closer to the real thing when the population stabilizes, but we still tend to underestimate LTV.
 The average LTV estimate when the population stabilizes is $32.
-That’s 20% less than the true value, $40.
+That’s 20% less than the true value of $40.
 It’s an underestimate, but surprisingly, it isn’t terrible!

-While not perfect, simple LTV calculations in the above scenario seem usable, being only about 20% off.
+While not perfect, simple LTV calculations in the above scenario seem usable, only about 20% off.

 But how does the “simple” LTV calculation fare in a more typical Baremetrics user’s customer base, where customers subscribe for an average of a few years?

-Scenario 2: LTV in a stagnant business, long-term subscribers
+Scenario 2: LTV in a Stagnant Business with Long-Term Subscribers

 What if we tried the simulation with a different customer base?
-Would we still get under-estimates?
+Would we still get underestimates?
 Let’s try a new simulation with fewer short-term subscribers.
-Would our LTV estimate be any better?
+Would our LTV estimate be any better once churn is reduced?
+(Keep in mind: Churn is inevitable, even though many brands strive for negative churn.)

 The graph below represents a different simulation.
 The parameters are the same as before, except for a different distribution of subscribers.
 This population closely resembles an actual Baremetrics customer.

 In this simulation, there are fewer short-term subscribers, and the average subscription lifetime is 3.7 years.
-If the average subscription lasts for 3.7 years, then the actual LTV must be $904.
+If the average subscription lasts for 3.7 years, then the actual LTV is $904.

 Can “simple” LTV get close to that $904 number?

-In the above chart, the yellow line represents the simple LTV calculation, calculated each month as the simulation progresses.
-Notice that we get dramatic over-estimates at the beginning.
+In the above chart, the yellow line represents the simple LTV calculation calculated each month as the simulation progresses.
+Notice that we get dramatic overestimates at the beginning.
 Why is this?
 It’s because we have more longer-term subscribers.
-In the early months of this process, very few of the customers are dropping out.
+Very few customers are dropping out in the early months of this process.
 As a result, our estimate for LTV is much too high because our estimates expect the subscriptions to last forever with such a low drop-out rate.

 The customer population stabilizes after 3.7 years, however.
 After 3.7 years, we get estimates close to the actual LTV (blue line).
-What’s more, it appears as a much more accurate estimate than in our previous scenario.
+What’s more, it appears to be a much more accurate estimate than in our previous scenario.
 It’s off by only a few percentage points!

-So as a verdict, “simple” LTV is not so bad in the case where customers stay long-term, and nothing is fundamentally changing in the business!
-Especially considering the issues, we discussed in our previous post about churn.
+So, as a verdict, “simple” LTV is not so bad when customers stay long-term, and nothing fundamentally changes in the business!
+Especially considering the issues we discussed in our previous post about churn.

-So can we find a scenario where “simple” LTV fails?
-Maybe “simple” LTV fails when the customer population is rapidly changing, just as churn failed in our previous post.
+So, can we find a scenario where “simple” LTV fails?
+Maybe “simple” LTV fails when the customer population rapidly changes.
 Perhaps we see the same problem here because our simple LTV estimate wildly overestimates the lifetime value for the first two years.

 Let’s try another simulation to explore this issue further.
-Let’s keep everything the same as the scenario we did above, but with one difference:
+Let’s keep everything the same as the scenario we did above, but with one key.

-After 100 months, we should be getting double the customers on average each day.
+After 100 months, we should be getting double the number of customers on average each day.
 The lifetime value, however, doesn’t change.
 Does this extreme growth ruin our LTV estimate?

 Here is a chart of the active customer base: